zempo/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 # java-todos

+A student that completes this project shows that they can
+* perform CRUD operations on an RDBMS using JPA and Hibernate.
+* implement a data seeding class using JPA and Hibernate
+* use JPA and Hibernate to perform advanced query operations on a RDBMS.
+* add relationships between tables.
+* implement Spring Security and OAuth2. to provide authentication for a project.

+Specifically
+* Seed Data
+* CRUD Operations
+* Exception Handling
+* Logging (Tomcat Root)
+* H2 Connections
+* Authentication

-# Introduction
+## Introduction

 This is a basic todo database scheme with users and a todo list.

-# Instructions
+## Instructions

-Create a REST api server to store and read data from the provided SQLite Database called todos.db. data.sql is the script that was used to populate the database.
-Hint: use the crudy snack application worked through during the presents as a model!
+Create a REST api service to store and read data from H2 database.
+* seeddata.java is a sample script that can be modified to populate the database

 The table layouts are as follows:

+* All tables should have audit fields / columns - createby createddate modifiedby modifieddate

 * TODO
-  * todoid primary key, not null int
+  * todoid primary key, not null long
   * description string, not null
   * datestarted datetime // adding this is now a stretch goal
   * completed boolean (0 = false 1 = true)/ / adding this is now a stretch goal
   * userid foreign key (one user to many todos) not null

 * USERS
-  * userid primary key, not null int
+  * userid primary key, not null long
-  * username string, not null
+  * username string, not null unique
+  * password string, not null

+* ROLES
+  * roleid primary key, not null long
+  * rolename string not null unique

+* USERROLES
+  * roleid foreign key to role
+  * userid foreign key to user

 Expose the following end points

-* GET /users - returns all the users
-* GET /todos - return all the todos

-* GET /users/userid/{userid} - return the user based off of the user id
-* GET /users/username/{username} - return the user based off of the user name
-* GET /todos/todoid/{todoid} - return the todo based off of the todo id
+* GET /users/mine - return the user and todo based off of the authenticated user.
+You can only look up your own.

-* GET /todos/users - return a listing of the todos with its assigned user's name
-* GET /todos/active - return a listing of the todos not yet completed. // adding this is now a stretch goal

-* POST /users - adds a user
+* POST /users - adds a user.
+Can only be done by an admin.
-* POST /todos - adds a todo
+* POST /users/todo/{userid} - adds a todo to the assigned user.
+Can be done by any user.

-* PUT /users/userid/{userid} - updates a user based on userid
-* PUT /todos/todoid/{todoid} - updates a todo based on todoid
+* PUT /todos/todoid/{todoid} - updates a todo based on todoid.
+Can be done by any user.

-* DELETE /users/userid/{userid} - Deletes a user based off of their userid and deletes all their associated todos
+* DELETE /users/userid/{userid} - Deletes a user based off of their userid and deletes all their associated todos.
+Can only be done by an admin.
-* DELETE /todos/todoid/{todoid} - deletes a todo based off its todoid

-* Add Swagger Documentation to your REST APIs
-  * Add custom responses to each of the follow error conditions
-    * 200 - successfully retrieve list
-    * 401 - not authorized for this resource
+Add appropriate exception handling especially

-    * 403 - access to resource forbidden
+* a resource is not found
+* the wrong data type is used for a path variable
-    * 404 - resource not found
+* a non-handled endpoint is accessed (a URL not found exception)

-  * Add custom Swagger Documentation to each of the follow End Points.
-The rest of the end points may just have the default documentation.
-      * GET /todos
-      * GET /todos/users
-      * GET /todos/active // adding this is now a stretch goal
+Add logging for
-      * PUT /todos/todoid/{todoid}
+* Tomcat
-      * DELETE /todos/todoid/{todoid}
+* Root
-    * For a stretch goal - add custom responses to the rest of the end points

-* Add flyway data migration
-  * for this project we will just have the starting migration.
-The DDL for creating the tables can be found in the file tables.DDL
+* Specific application logging whenever a todo is added.
+Include the text of the todo, the time and date it is added and its id number.
+* All logging can do to the console

+Stretch goals
-* the end points should return null when no data is found.
+* Update the end points below:

-* change end points so they return data that is deleted or a new copy of updated data

-* End points should return the data they worked with or nothing if no data was found

-* Expose at least the following the actuator endpoints to help with system mangagement
-   * /health
-   * /inf
-   * /metrics

-   * Stretch goal - update each of these three actuator endpoints to report your own messages.
+  * POST /users/todo/{userid} - adds a todo to the assigned user.
+Can only be done by the authenticated user.
+A user can only modify their own data.
+  * PUT /todos/todoid/{todoid} - updates a todo based on todoid.
+Can only be done by the authenticated user.
+A user can only modify their own data.
+* add appropriate end points to manage users giving only admin access to these.
+* Deploy to Heroku using H2